-Primary HF equipment for MARS / SHARES (as AFA3CJ); C.A.P. (as PennCap340); E-Comm., DXing, Contesting, Nets, and all other Amateur activies (as NX3L); consists of the ICOM IC-756PROIII transceiver, complete with International Radio (INRAD) Roofing Filter, likewise, its powered via a second PS-125 power supply, also feeding signals through either the Gap Challenger, the TransWorld Adventurer, or the Alpha Zepp. wire; While concurrently, employing another ICOM SM-20 Mic., or the Astatic D-104 Black Special Mic. or the D-104 Silver Eagle Final Edition, (great mic. for DX or pile-ups!), enhancing my audio from the SP-23 external speaker, handsfree comm. is achived with the Arlan Communications Radiosport, RS60CF boom Headset, for CW ops. we utilize the Wm.
+Primary HF equipment for MARS & SHARES (as AFA3CJ); C.A.P. (as PennCap357); E-Comm., DXing, Contesting, Nets, and all other Amateur activies (as NX3L); consists of the ICOM IC-756PROIII transceiver, complete with International Radio (INRAD) Roofing Filter, likewise, its powered via a second PS-125 power supply, also feeding signals through either the Gap Challenger, the TransWorld Adventurer, or the Alpha J-Pole Zepp, While concurrently, employing another ICOM SM-20 Mic., or the Astatic D-104 Black Special Mic. or the D-104 Silver Eagle Final Edition, (great mic. for DX or pile-ups!), enhancing my audio from the SP-23 external speaker, handsfree comm. is achived with the Arlan Communications Radiosport, RS60CF boom Headset, for CW ops. we utilize the Wm.
 Nye Viking, Master Straight Key, or the Vibroplex Straight Key (old version, w/ original empossed brass name plate)

-RF amplification for all the above, is sometimes provided by the Ameritron ALS-600/S, .60/Kw, solid state amplifier, with ARI-500 auto band switching and 12-10 meter mod. kit.
+RF amplification for the above is provided by the Ameritron ALS-600/S, 600 Watt solid state amplifier, with ARI-500 auto band switching and 12-10 meter mod. kit.

 Primary VHF Equipment; consists of the Yaesu FT-2200 Transceiver, likewise feeding RF through the Gap Challenger antenna.

 Secondary VHF Equipment; consists of the Tait T2000-II Transceiver, for all C.A.P.
 Comm., also resonating through the Gap Challenger as well.